napframework/nap-docs/app/manual/09_project_management.md

 # Overview {#proj_overview}

-This document explains how you can create, maintain and share a NAP project or module.
+This document explains how to create, maintain and share a NAP project or module.
 Although a typical NAP project is an application, it doesn't have to be: it can also be a service or library.
 That's why we refer to it as a project instead of an application in this document.

 All project management utilities reside in the `tools` directory under the NAP root.
 Convenience shortcuts to regenerate the solution and package the application also sit within each project.
 We'll go over the basic tasks here and then cover some more advanced topics in the [Custom CMake](@ref custom_cmake) section for those who want to take things further.